Combinatorial operads from monoids: A combinatorial functor from monoids to operads

-Hence, since $(x_1, \dots, x_n)$ is by definition an element of~$\T M(n)$, and since~$\T \theta$ is, by Proposition~\ref{prop:TOperadeMorph}, a symmetric operad morphism, it also is a surjective symmetric operad morphism. \end{proof}

-\begin{Theoreme} The construction~$\T$ is a functor from the category of monoids with monoid morphisms to the category of symmetric operads with symmetric operad morphisms.
-Moreover, $\T$ respects injections and surjections. \end{Theoreme} \begin{proof} By Proposition~\ref{prop:TOperade},~$\T$ constructs a symmetric operad from a monoid, and by Proposition~\ref{prop:TOperadeMorph}, a symmetric operad morphism from a monoid morphism.
+\begin{Theoreme} The construction~$\T$ is a functor from the category of monoids with monoid morphisms to the category of operads with operad morphisms.
+Moreover, $\T$ respects injections and surjections. \end{Theoreme} \begin{proof} By Proposition~\ref{prop:TOperade},~$\T$ constructs an operad from a monoid, and by Proposition~\ref{prop:TOperadeMorph}, an operad morphism from a monoid morphism.
+Now, since $\T$ sends identity monoid morphisms to identity operad morphisms and $\T$ commutes with map composition, $\T$ is a functor.
+Finally, by Proposition~\ref{prop:TInjSur},~$\T$ also respects injections and surjections, whence the statement of the theorem. \end{proof}